T-Mobile

 I began my time working on Marcel as a Sr. UX Designer helping wrap up the final batches of features before launch of the 1.0 version.
 This role quickly evolved to a UX Lead role, where I oversaw many different core features of Marcel and guided the design through UX, visual design, and QA for delivery.
 In my 4 years with the team, I played a significant part of 2 foundational redesigns, moving from a conversational, voice-based framework to a more traditional UI pattern.

-For the last year or two at Marcel, I primarily oversaw three core features – Marcel Communities, Marcel Classes, and Workspace.
-Communities was a product feature intended to connect employees around the Groupe around commonalities, whether it was location-based (e.g. the USA Community), home agency-based (e.g. a single agency’s Community), or ERG-based (e.g. the Egalité employee resource group).
+For the two years at Marcel, I primarily oversaw three core features – Marcel Communities, Marcel Classes, and Workspace.
+Communities was a product feature intended to connect employees around the Groupe around commonalities, whether it was location-based (e.g. the USA Community), home agency-based (e.g. a single agency’s Community), or ERG-based (employee resource groups).
 Classes was a feature that leveraged LinkedIn learning courses as well as Publicis Groupe’s internal courses for employees, creating a centralized home for employee learning on the Marcel platform.
-Lastly, Workspace was a semi-separate internal platform that allowed employees worldwide to book desks, workspaces, and meeting rooms for themselves and their teams, accounting for the Covid-reality of hybrid workspaces.
+Lastly, Workspace was a separate internal platform that allowed employees worldwide to book desks, workspaces, and meeting rooms for themselves and their teams, accounting for the Covid-reality of hybrid workspaces.

 Raden